Immanuel Wilkins Quartet

 You can share their pursuit of nothingness during this cd release concert.

-With Immanuel Wilkins (sax), Micah Thomas (piano), Daryl Johns (bass) and Kweku Sumbry (drums)
+With Immanuel Wilkins (sax), Micah Thomas (piano), Tyrone Allen (bass) and Kweku Sumbry (drums)

 In 2019, this young and fresh Danish duo released their bright instrumental debut Knob and gained immediate recognition in Denmark.
 At the Danish Jazz Awards, they won both the Best Jazz Composition and the award for Best Newcomer.
 At the end of 2020, their follow-up Haven was equally well-received.

 They describe their music as follows: “The music is minimalistic, atmospheric and was created over the blackest of coffee in the earliest of mornings.
 Electronic vibes meet acoustic grooves, and catchy melodies meet Nordic atmospheres in a cool and intriguing interplay.”

 Recently, they have signed with Gondwana Records, home of the likes of Matthew Halsall.
 If you’re into Portico Quartet, Gogo Penguin, Bremer/McCoy or STUFF., you’ll sure like this duo.